MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 # Migrate from Azure Analysis Services to Power BI Premium

 This article targets [Azure Analysis Services (AAS)](/azure/analysis-services/analysis-services-overview) data modelers and administrators.
-It provides them with guidance and rationale to help migrate their AAS databases to Power BI Premium.
+It provides them with guidance and rationale to help migrate their AAS databases to Power BI Premium or Power BI Embedded.

 ## Background